Riverboats in Dubuque

 The Riverboat Twilight, based in LeClaire, IA offers guests the chance to stay overnight in Dubuque on one of their weekly two-day cruises, starting in May.
 This vessel features a calliope that plays music as it departs a community and is recognizable by the locals who can be seen waving to passengers.
 It also has three floors with indoor and outdoor seating.

 Another boat that comes from south of Dubuque, is the Celebration Belle, whose home port is Moline, IL.
 This ship is the largest non-gaming boat on the upper Mississippi River.
-This paddle wheeler offers a variety of cruises including a trip from the Quad Cities into Dubuque beginning June 2023.
-This year marks the 36th anniversary of this boat.
+This paddle wheeler offers a variety of cruises including a trip from the Quad Cities into Dubuque beginning in June.

 2024 Riverboat Schedule

 Want to know when boats will be in port?
-Check out the 2023 schedule.
+Come back soon for the 2024 schedule.

 There are many things to see and do while watching the river traffic.
 Here are a few things within walking distance!